-Tucked between Atlanta and Savannah, Milledgeville has a rich history, breathtaking natural scenery, and Southern hospitality that will have you clearing your calendar for a long weekend getaway.
+Tucked between Atlanta and Savannah, Milledgeville, Georgia, has a rich history, breathtaking natural scenery, and Southern hospitality that will have you clearing your calendar for a long weekend getaway.

 1. Walk through the history of the downtown district

 Founded in 1803, Milledgeville was built as the capital of Georgia and remained the capital for more than 60 years.
-Go on a self guided historic walking tour and stroll past homes, churches and public buildings that celebrate various architecture styles refined over the last 200 years.
-Discover why Southern Living has listed Milledgeville as one of the prettiest small towns in Georgia as you walk the towering tree lined streets of Milledgeville and learn about the well preserved Federal-style architecture, enhanced by noteworthy Greek Revival, Victorian and Classic revival houses.
-Brochures are available at the Visitor's Center.
+Go on a self-guided historic walking tour and stroll past homes, churches, and public buildings that celebrate various architectural styles refined over the last 200 years.
+Discover why Southern Living has listed Milledgeville as one of the prettiest small towns in Georgia as you walk the towering tree-lined streets of Milledgeville and learn about the well-preserved Federal-style architecture, enhanced by noteworthy Greek Revival, Victorian, and Classic revival houses.
+Brochures are available at the Visitor's Center

 2. Stroll around our College Campuses